-Amy and Tafadzwa are also dynamic, professional musicians known as “Mbira Spirit”, bringing irresistible, joyous music to numerous communities around Vancouver island through tours, television shows, festivals, events, and more!
+Amy and Tafadzwa are dynamic, professional musicians known as “Mbira Spirit”, bringing irresistible, joyous music to numerous communities around Vancouver island through tours, television shows, festivals, events, and more!

 As performing Artists, Educators, Inclusive Leaders and Cultural Ambassadors who live and work on Vancouver Island, British Columbia, Canada, and in Zimbabwe, Africa, together they promote local arts and culture, help to preserve traditions and heritage, and serve local and sister communities in order to better lives and make a difference.

-The society will also support education, scholarships, cultural exchanges, medical support, soccer academy, drilling wells, agriculture and sustainable living.
+A vision support education, scholarships, cultural exchanges, medical support, soccer academy, drilling wells, agriculture and sustainable living.

 These purposes will be promoted through participation in community events, social media, website, and working with community partners.